ArcGIS Urban has three user interfaces (UIs): the overview, the plan editing experience, and the project editing experience.

 Choose from a variety of vehicles to place in your project.

-Choose from a variety of objects to place in your project (for example, street lights and benches).
+Choose from a variety of objects to place in your project (for example, street lights or benches).

 Undo your changes.